Tomorrow's Pioneers: Characters

-Saraa Barhoum (April 2007 – October 2009)
+Saraa Barhoum

-Saraa Barhoum, who hosted Tomorrow's Pioneers, was around 10–11 years old when the show started.
-Saraa's uncle, Fawzi Barhoum, is a Hamas spokesman.
-In an August 2007 interview, Saraa said she wanted to be a doctor, and if not that, then a martyr.
-Saraa is not present after the original run of the show; instead, a new host named Maryam takes her place.
+Saraa Barhoum was around 10–11 years old when the show started.
+She has seven siblings, and her uncle, Fawzi Barhoum, was a Hamas spokesman.
+Saraa was chosen as the host of Tomorrow's Pioneers after she entered a singing competition.
+In an August 2007 interview, Saraa said she wanted to be a medical practitioner, and if not that, then a martyr.
+In late 2013, Saraa was replaced by a new host, Maryam.